-Whilst people living longer is to be celebrated, Kingston's growing population - particularly the number of older people who tend to require more social care support - puts increasing pressure on a range of services, particularly social care and housing.
+Whilst people living longer is to be celebrated, Kingston's growing population puts increasing pressure on a range of services, particularly social care and housing.

 Kingston's residents are generally in good health, with 86.7% self-reporting their health as being good or better2.
 Like much of the country, obesity levels are a concern - 57.6% of the borough's adults are classed as overweight or obese3.
-Kingston compares favourably to London and England on life expectancy for males (80.5 Kingston, 78.8 London, 78.7

-England) and females (84.6 Kingston, 83.4 London, 82.8 England4).
+Kingston compares favourably to London and England on life expectancy for males (80.5 Kingston, 78.8 London, 78.7 England) and females (84.6 Kingston, 83.4 London, 82.8 England4).
 Kingston ranks as the second least deprived local authority in London and is the 12th least deprived local authority in England (ranking 140th of 151 upper-tier local authorities)5.
 Nonetheless, there are pockets of relative deprivation.
-The Index of Multiple Deprivation ranks every small area in England from 1 (most deprived area) to 32,844 (least deprived area) and divides them into 10 equal groups (where decile 1 = 10% most deprived nationally).
+The Index of Multiple Deprivation ranks every small area in England from 1 (most deprived area) to 32.844 (least deprived area) and divides them into 10 equal groups (where decile 1 = 10% most deprived nationally).
 In Kingston there is only one LSOA (Lower Super Output Area) in the 20% most deprived nationally (deciles 1 and 2) and there are 3 LSOAs in deciles 3 and 4.
 Out of Kingston's 98 LSOAs, 38 are in the 20% least deprived nationally (deciles 9 and 10).

-Kingston is one of the safest boroughs in London, with crime rates - including antisocial behaviour, violence and sexual offences - significantly lower than the London average.
+Kingston is one of the safest boroughs in London, with crime rates - including antisocial behaviour, violence and sexual offences significantly lower than the London average.
 LSOAs, 38 are in the 20% least deprived nationally (deciles 9 and 10).